amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2018/2018-07-29-faith-n-invention1.md

 ---
 ![Bok Tower]({{ site.url }}/assets/img/2018/07/BokTower-distant.jpg)

-<blockquote>“We have to continually be jumping off cliffs and developing our wings on the way down.”
+<blockquote>We have to continually be jumping off cliffs and developing our wings on the way down.
 <footer>― Kurt Vonnegut</footer></blockquote>

 I'm on a massage table in an healing room surrounded by candles, crystals, raddles and feathers, not sure what to expect.
 A strange tall hermaphadite statue with a penis and breasts looks down at me, as if questioning me: *What are you doing here?* Before I can answer, the Shaman enters, asks me to relax, places a crystal on my abdomen, and gets to work.